-- (5) Only for engines of a cylinder diameter of 200 mm or more, or a crankcase volume of 0.6 m^3 or more. - (6) The documentation to contain specifications for pressures, pipe dimensions and materials. - (7) The type test report may be submitted shortly after the conclusion of the type test.
+(5) Only for engines of a cylinder diameter of 200 mm or more, or a crankcase volume of 0.6 m^3 or more.

+(6) The documentation to contain specifications for pressures, pipe dimensions and materials.

+(7) The type test report may be submitted shortly after the conclusion of the type test.

 No. Drawings and data

-1 Engine particulars separate sheet req (e.g. Data sheet with general engine information (to be submitted in accordance with uired by the Society as possible), Project Guide, Marine Installation Manual)
+1 Engine particulars (e.g. Data sheet with general engine information (to be submitted in accordance with separate sheet required by the Society as possible), Project Guide, Marine Installation Manual)

-2 Engine cross section n
+2 Engine cross section

 3 Engine longitudinal section

-4 Bedplate and crank case of cast design
+4 Bedplate and crankcase of cast design

 5 Thrust bearing ass embly (1)

 6 Frame/framebox/ge earbox of cast design (2)

 7 Tie rod

 8 Connecting rod

 9 Connecting rod, as sembly (3)

-10 Crosshead, assemb ly (3)
+10 Crosshead, assemb ρlγ (3)

-11 Piston rod, assemb ly (3)
+11 Piston rod, assemb οlγ (3)

 12 Piston, assembly (3)

 13 Cylinder jacket/ blo ock of cast design (2)

 14 Cylinder cover, ass embly (3)

 15 Cylinder liner

 16 Counterweights (if not integral with crankshaft), including fastening

-17 Camshaft drive, as sembly (3)
+17 Camshaft drive, assembly (3)

 18 Flywheel

 19 Fuel oil injection pump

-20 lation of exhaust pipes and other parts of high temperature which may be impinged el system failure, assembly
+20 Shielding and insulation of exhaust pipes and other parts of high temperature which may be impinged as a result of a fuel system failure, assembly

 21 For electronically Control valves

 22 controlled engines, High-pressure pumps

 23 construction and arrangement of: Drive for high pressure pumps

-24 Operation and serv ice manuals (4)
+24 Operation and serv vice manuals (4)

-25 FMEA (for engine
+25 FMEA (for engine control system) (5)

-26 ations for castings and welding (sequence)
+26 Production specifications for castings and welding (sequence)

 27 Evidence of quality control system for engine design and in service maintenance

 28 Quality requirements for engine production

-29 fication for environmental tests, control components (6)
+29 Type approval certification for environmental tests, control components(6)

-(2) ((3) (4) ((5)) f integral with engir Only for one cylinde ncluding identificatio Operation and servic details of any speci test requirements or Where engines rely mode and effects a will not result in the the engine.
-The FMI Tests are to demon ne and not integrated in the bedplate. r or one cylinder configuration. n (e.g. drawing number) of components. ce manuals are to contain maintenance requirements (servicing and repair) including al tools and gauges that are to be used with their fitting/settings together with any n completion of maintenance. on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure nalysis (FMEA) is to be submitted to demonstrate that failure of the control system e operation of the engine being degraded beyond acceptable performance criteria for EA reports required will not be explicitly approved by the Society. strate the ability of the control, protection and safety equipment to function as in- specified testing conditions per Ch 3, Sec 23 of the "Guidance for Approval of
+f integral with engir Dnly for one cylinde ncluding identificatic Dperation and servi- details of any speci- test requirements or Where engines rely mode and effects a will not result in th the engine.
+Fests are to demor- tended under the he and not integrated in the bedplate. r or one cylinder configuration. on (e.g. drawing number) of components. ce manuals are to contain maintenance requirements (servicing and repair) including al tools and gauges that are to be used with their fitting/settings together with any n completion of maintenance. on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure nalysis (FMEA) is to be submitted to demonstrate that failure of the control system e operation of the engine being degraded beyond acceptable performance criteria for ustrate the ability of the control, protection and safety equipment to function as in- specified testing conditions per Ch 3, Sec 23 of the "Guidance for Approval of ss and Type Approval, Etc."

-Table 5.1.5 Documents of Internal combustion engines to be submitted for information tended under the specified testing conditions per Ch 3, Sec 23 of the Manufacturing Process and Type Approval, Etc." Guidance for Approval of
+Table 5.1.5 Documents of Internal combustion engines to be submitted for information